AI Employees

 The key word is recurring.
 AI Employees handle work that happens over and over: the same type of task, triggered by predictable conditions, following consistent steps.
 They don't replace judgment-based work.
 They replace the mechanical, repetitive work that currently consumes your team's time.

 In practice, an AI Employee might handle your weekly performance reports — pulling data from three systems, formatting a consistent summary, and distributing it to stakeholders every Monday morning.
 Or it might process every incoming client request: logging it, categorising it, assigning it to the right person, and sending an acknowledgement — automatically, every time, with no one touching it.
+The result is operational consistency that scales without proportional headcount.

 What AI Employees Handle